Analysis Pipeline

 This keeps the analysis stage focused on dependency changes rather than the full diff.

-Stage 3 — PR Analysis
+Stage 3 — Drift analysis

-Section titled “Stage 3 — PR Analysis”| Model tier | Advanced |
+Section titled “Stage 3 — Drift analysis”| Model tier | Advanced |

 | Input | Dependency list from Stage 2, full architecture model, component context |